Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/properties/introduction.rst

 .. tip::

-   Remember, these curves can be converted into meshes with :kbd:`Alt-C` in Object Mode
+   Remember, these curves can be converted into meshes with :kbd:`Alt-C` in Object Mode.

 Tilt